mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### <a name="instant_prepare"></a>Instant Payment Flow Using Prepare-Ready

 The sequence diagram below shows a sunshine scenario for an instant payment flow using the prepared-ready functionality.
-The intended use of this functionality is to let the user check-in after the payment has been prepared but before calling the ready endpoint.
-This will lock the user to the payment and allow the merchant to set the amount after knowing the user.
+A prepared payment starts out in status *Prepared* and remains in the *Prepared* state until the payment is paired with a user through a check-in.
+Once a user is checked in, the status changes to *Paired* and the user is locked to the payment.
+At that point, querying the payment will also returns the users loyalty tokens, if any.
+Once the payment is ready for user approval, the client marks the payment as ready and provides the payment amount.
+Then the payment is issued to the user and the payment state changes to *IssuedToUser*.
+Once the user accepts the payment request and the payment amount has been reserved, MobilePay automatically initiates capture and the payment state changes to *Captured* and a receipt is shown in the user's app.

 [![](assets/images/InstantPrepareFlow.png)](assets/images/InstantPrepareFlow.png)